-- Engage with professionals LinkedIn is the world's largest online networking site, with over 350 million members in all industries. - Connect with alumni There are 15,000 PLU alumni on LinkedIn!
-You can search for alumni within a particular major, geographic location or industry. - Research companies and careers Nearly every company and organization has a LinkedIn page.
-Here you can explore current events, employees (and how you're connected to them) and jobs and internships they are recruiting for. - Explore majors

-Still undecided?
-Explore the Find Alumni tool to determine which PLU graduates with the same major as you are up to.
+- Engage with professionals: LinkedIn is the world's largest online networking site, with over 756 million members in all industries. - Connect with alumni: There are over 24,000 PLU alumni on LinkedIn!
+You can search for alumni within a particular major, geographic location or industry. - Research companies and careers: Nearly every company and organization has a LinkedIn page.
+Here you can explore current events, employees (and how you're connected to them) and jobs and internships they are recruiting for. - Explore majors: Still undecided?
+Explore the Find Alumni tool to determine which PLU graduates with the same major as you are up to (search "Pacific Lutheran University," then click the "Alumni" button). - Professional associations: Many professional associations have a LinkedIn group that you can join.

-Professional associations

-Many professional associations have a LinkedIn group.
 In groups, you can engage with other members through a forum format.
-What a great way to start and continue conversations!

-Job/internship searches

-LinkedIn has its own job and internship search engine.
-You can set up an "agent" that sends you daily or weekly job postings catered toward your interests.

-Social media is a marketable skill

-Employers seek candidates who leverage their social media skills in the workplace.
-Demonstrating that you can use LinkedIn well can give you a competitive edge in the job and internship market!
+What a great way to start and continue conversations! - Job/Internship searches: LinkedIn has its own job and internship search engine.
+You can set up an "agent" that sends you daily or weekly job postings catered toward your interests. - Social media is a marketable skill: Employers seek candidates who leverage their social media skills in the workplace.
+Demonstrating that you can use LinkedIn well can give you a competitive edge in the job and internship market.